pjsilvestre/CS157A-21/docs/Project_Final_Report.md

   project can be completed by deadlines.
 Now, I try to update my team on any problems I faced or progress made.
 Besides, I learned that having respect towards each others' work is essential to maintaining good work spirit.
-I felt that I am not as proficient in the HTML and Node.JS as my teamates are.
+I felt that I am not as proficient in the HTML and Node.JS as my teamates are even though I spent a lot of time learning them.
 But, whenever I made a commit, my teammates would affirm my work, which encourages and motivates me to keep working on the project.

 Patrick Silvestre